 †††† 370 hectare Duncanís Cove Nature Reserve is a coastal headland which extends to nearby Chebucto Head.
 Parking and access is poor and unmarked due to lack of action by the province to accommodate the many visitors.
-Respect the local residents by not clogging the road with parked cars and avoid private land (see official boundaries).†††
+Respect the local residents by not clogging the road with parked cars and avoid illegally trespassing onto private land (see official boundaries).

 †††† Late in summer is an ideal time to do this hike, as it is warmer and drier than the rest of the year.
 The cool ocean breeze can make temperatures significantly lower than the mainland.
-In spring and summer it takes on lots of colour as the green grass, flowers and blueberry bushes stretch as far as the eye can see (recommended read: Edible Plants of Eastern North America).† This large area of protected land and vast ocean view will have you struck by the scale of your surroundings any time of year.
+In spring and summer it takes on lots of colour as the green grass, flowers and blueberry bushes stretch as far as the eye can see.
+This large area of protected land and vast ocean view will have you struck by the scale of your surroundings any time of year.

 Itís difficult to get lost due to the barren nature of the land and the easily identifiable foot paths.
 Due to sensitive nature of the environment you should stick to these paths and leave the dog at home.† Since this area is a sensitive nature reserve, please abide by the rules by not disturbing the area in any way.

 †††† Use extreme caution near the coastline and the later end of the trail where there are some dangerous drop-offs and tricky footing.
 The trail is rugged and muddy in spots so proper footwear is a must.
 Due to the unpredictable weather and trail conditions you should be properly prepared with the right gear.
 Rapid changes in temperature, wind, sudden fog banks and unexpected precipitation are the norm along Nova Scotiaís coast.